 What is a powder wafer?
 Powder wafers are thin 'crisps' of fired glass which can be added to a glass piece before final firing and are useful for creating complex designs in a piece.
 The technique was originally developed by glass artist Bob Leatherbarrow.
 Normally powder wafers are created by sifting glass powder directly onto a kiln shelf and firing.
 A powder printing screen and stencil can be used to create intricate details.
 NO Days Powder wafers sheets allow you to create complex detail without the need for powder printing and your wafer can be fired directly onto your glass piece without pre-firing.

 How do I use the NO Days Powder Wafer Sheet?
 The sheet can be used to make patterns directly onto the glass to be fired (direct method) or to make powder wafers which can be added to a glass piece later (indirect method).
 In both cases you just cut the sheet using a craft knife, scissors or craft stamps to the pattern you want before covering with powder and heating to fix the powder in place.
 Excess powder can then be collected and used again to minimise waste.
 The sheet come with full instructions (see the PDF).
-Take a look at the video below for a demonstration.

 Benefits of NO Days Powder Wafer Sheets: